 - Ask about the vendor’s security controls and for supporting documentation such as Policies & Procedures, SOC 2/HITRUST reports, insurance binders, etc.

 - Ask about the vendor’s vendors; 4th party risk is a thing.

 - Ask about Business Associate Agreements (BAA).

 - Consider using your own framework or the Vendor Risk Management Maturity Model (VRMMM) for building out a comprehensive cybersecurity third-party risk management program.

-- Start today with CI Security's Third Party Security Questionnaire: email me here or message me on LinkedIn for a copy (.xls).
+- Start today with Critical Insight's Third Party Security Questionnaire: email me here or message me on LinkedIn for a copy (.xls).